aashnamehta-1997/Config-Management-Tool/README.md

 ## Requirements for the rudimentary configuration management tool:

-* If your tool has dependencies not available on a standard Ubuntu instance you may include a bootstrap.sh program to resolve them
+#### If your tool has dependencies not available on a standard Ubuntu instance you may include a bootstrap.sh program to resolve them

  bootstrap.sh file has been created to install needrestart which provides a mechanism for restarting a service when relevant files or packages are updated

-* Your tool must provide an abstraction that allows specifying a file's content and metadata (owner, group, mode)
+#### Your tool must provide an abstraction that allows specifying a file's content and metadata (owner, group, mode)

  metadata.txt provides an abstraction that allows specifying a file's content and metadata (owner, group, mode).To set metadata and file content, you will need to add key value pairs into the "metadata.txt" file.
 Key value pairs must be separated by "=" and each on it's own line.
 Again, trailing whitespace should be avoided.
 Inside the metadata file, you will find examples from which you can edit.

-* Your tool must provide an abstraction that allows installing and removing Debian packages
+#### Your tool must provide an abstraction that allows installing and removing Debian packages

 debian_packages includes install.txt and uninstall.txt.
 It is an abstraction that allows installing and removing Debian packages.

-* Your tool must provide some mechanism for restarting a service when relevant files or packages are updated
+#### Your tool must provide some mechanism for restarting a service when relevant files or packages are updated

  needrestart is used as a mechanism for restarting a service when relevant files or packages are updated

-* Your tool must be idempotent - it must be safe to apply your configuration over and over again The tool may require a reboot once the script has ran because of the needrestart command. dbus, systemd
+#### Your tool must be idempotent - it must be safe to apply your configuration over and over again

-/etc/needrestart/restart.d/dbus.service
- systemctl restart systemd-journald.service
- systemctl restart systemd-logind.service
+The tool is idempontent and safe to apply

+The tool may require a reboot once the script has ran because of the needrestart command.
+The needrestart command checks if a restart is required after relevant files or packages are updated.

+Linux doesnot allow/recommend restarting the following services manually:

+dbus (dbus.service)
+systemd (systemd-journald.service, systemd-logind.service)

+so It might prompt a system restart is required

 Failed to check for processor microcode upgrades.

-the basic architecture of your tool, how to install it, how to write configurations, and how to invoke them

 ## Architecture of the Tool: